jreisinger/HOME/README.md

 manager or links.

-The main idea is that you ignore all files in your $HOME directory except for those listed in .gitignore.
+The main idea is that you ignore all files in your $HOME directory except for those listed in `.gitignore`.
 It's based on https://gist.github.com/lonetwin/9636897.

 ## Adding new file